elastic/apm-agent-python/docs/config/index.rst

 =============

 This document describes configuration options available to Opbeat.
+For available framework integrations and modules, see the sidebar on the left.

+.. container:: note

-.. note:: Some integrations allow specifying these in a standard configuration, otherwise they are generally passed upon
-          instantiation of the Opbeat client.
+  Some integrations allow specifying these in a standard configuration, otherwise they are generally passed upon instantiation of the Opbeat client.

 .. toctree::
    :maxdepth: 2
+   :hidden:

    django
    flask